xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 It may be appealing at first to hide computational complexity behind "simple" visual interfaces.
 Yet, these interfaces do not share a common visual language and they do not transfer well across software platforms.
-Our colleagues in computer science sometimes worry[^ln-observe] that introducing command line interfaces and raw coding environments may serve to alienate humanists.
+Our colleagues in computer science sometimes worry that introducing command line interfaces and raw coding environments may serve to alienate humanists.
 We believe that limited, "dumbed-down" interfaces do even more harm.
 They further alienate an audience that already feels removed from the material contexts of